It allows the user to easily search for the nearest smoking area, parking area, or any other location you want to include.

 QR codes are also used in Abu Dhabi to locate the nearest points of interest and to inform the public of local events in the area.

-The public can also send a QR code to their family and friends to locate them with ease instead of giving detailed directions.
+The public can also send a QR code to their family and friends to locate them easily instead of giving detailed directions.

-According to the city, the technology can also be used by emergency service providers, utilities, and delivery personnel to accurately locate a place.
+According to the city, emergency service providers, utilities, and delivery personnel can also use the technology to locate a place accurately.

 Ho Chi Minh City in Vietnam

-When the code is scanned, it will display an image file containing detailed information about the street’s location, history, length, width, and a brief biography of a famous street.
+When scanned, the code will display an image file containing detailed information about the street’s location, history, length, width, and a brief biography of a famous street.

 To cater to the tourists and for wider reach, the information embedded in the code is both in Vietnamese and English.